confluentinc/cp-demo/docs/index.rst

 In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries as defined in the `KSQL command file <https://github.com/confluentinc/cp-demo/blob/master/scripts/ksql/ksqlcommands>`__.

 1. The KSQL server is listening on port 8088.
-You have two options for running new KSQL commands:
+You have two options for interfacing with KSQL:

-   (a) Run the KSQL CLI command ``ksql`` to get to the KSQL CLI prompt.
+   (a) Run KSQL CLI to get to the KSQL CLI prompt.

        .. sourcecode:: bash